Love Bombed Then Ghosted? Why People Do It.

 I met K on a dating app and million years ago, and we seemed to hit it off right away, so we decided to meet in person.

-K and I met up for coffee in Union Square and ended up staying for two hours before deciding to grab dinner, which lasted another couple of hours.
+K and I met up for coffee in Union Square and stayed for two hours before deciding to grab dinner, which lasted another couple of hours.

 Because we were having such a great time, we embarked on a rom-com-style adventure at the nearby Barnes and Noble and then chatted on a bench until it was time to go home.
 In total, I think this date lasted 8 hours.
 We agreed to meet up the next day.

-I would have sworn at the time that I’d just met my soul mate (red flag #1).
+I would have sworn I’d just met my soul mate (red flag #1).